ethyca/fides/docs/fides/docs/installation/installation.md

 # Installation

 This page describes installation options that you might use when considering how to install fidesctl.
 Fidesctl consists of multiple components, possibly distributed among various physical or virtual machines.
-Therefore installation of fidesctl might be complex, depending on the options you choose.
+Fidesctl can be deployed flexibly, meeting the needs of various environments with different levels of complexity.

 You should also check-out the [Prerequisites](prerequisites_dependencies.md) that must be fulfilled when installing fidesctl.
 Fidesctl requires additional [Dependencies](prerequisites_dependencies.md) to be installed - which can be done via `extras`.